-- 20. Where the principal supervisor is due to leave the College, or will be unable to supervise the student for a protracted period (e.g. period of maternity leave), a meeting will be held beforehand to agree future supervision arrangements.
-The meeting will be arranged by the principal supervisor, or the DoGS, and will include the student, the principal supervisor, the second supervisor, the DoGS and any staff who it is proposed will be involved in the future supervision arrangements. - 21.
-A principal supervisor who leaves the employment of the College may continue to be involved as the student's second supervisor, provided the Department appoints, at the earliest opportunity, an appropriately qualified replacement principal supervisor who is a member of the College's academic staff and will take responsibility for ensuring that the student is supervised and supported in line with the requirements of the College's Research Degree Regulations and this Code.
-In such cases, the student will also still have a second supervisor and or advisor. - 22.
-If, for any reason, the student or the principal supervisor believes that a change of supervisor is necessary, this must be agreed by all parties and the DoGS.
-A written record of the agreed arrangements, with the student's signature of consent, must be circulated to all those involved and placed on file in the Department and in Student Administration.
+- r. making students aware of the services offered by Student Advisory and Wellbeing and the Students' Union for students with personal difficulties; - s. exercising their duty of care towards students with disabilities and specific learning difficulties in line with advice from the Disability and Dyslexia Services (DDS); - t. alerting students to the various courses and types of support offered by the College as part of the research skills training programme; - u. reporting to the College any students who hold a Tier 4 (general) student visa and who have failed to meet the attendance and/or engagement requirements set out by UK Visas and Immigration (UKVI). - 21.
+Members of College staff assigned as principal or second supervisors will have continuing responsibility for supervision throughout any period of sabbatical.
+Where they may be unable to continue to act as principal or second supervisor (e.g. for reasons of overseas research fieldwork), they will be responsible for working with the School Director of PGR Education to make alternative arrangements as necessary. - 22.
+Where the principal supervisor is due to leave the College, or will be unable to supervise the student for a protracted period (e.g. period of maternity leave), a meeting will be held beforehand to agree future supervision arrangements.
+The meeting will be arranged by the principal supervisor, or the School Director of PGR Education, and will include the student, the principal supervisor, the second supervisor/advisor, the School Director of PGR Education and any staff who it is proposed will be involved in the future supervision arrangements. - 23.
+In line with paragraph 11, a principal supervisor who leaves the employment of the College may continue to be involved as the student's second supervisor, provided the School appoints, at the earliest opportunity, an appropriately qualified replacement principal supervisor who is a member of the College's academic staff and will take responsibility for ensuring that the student is supervised and supported in line with the requirements of the College's Research Degree Regulations and this Code.
+In such cases, the student will also still have an additional supervisor and / or advisor.
+Should both the principal and second supervisor leave the College's employment within a short period of each other, and alternative supervision arrangements cannot be made from within College, then the Head of School may agree to an external appointment. - 24.
+If, for any reason, the student or the principal supervisor believes that a change of supervisor is necessary, this must be agreed by all parties and the School Director of PGR Education.
+A written record of the agreed arrangements, with the student's signature of consent, must be circulated to all those involved and placed on file in the school and in the Doctoral School.